hindenburg1337/hindenburg1337/README.md

 <div align="center">

 ## About
 Hello, I am hobby developer, working on multiple open source projects, mainly backend using C# and C++.
-I want to create some stuff associated with the Jailbreak scene to become a trusted Jailbreak developer.
+I want to create some stuff associated with the Jailbreak scene to become a trusted developer in this scene.

 -------------------